nucleic/atom/docs/source/advanced/customization.rst

 In order to create custom members, you can either subclass |Member| and set the modes in the ``__init__`` method, or set the modes after instantiating the member.
-The modes that can be used in conjuction with custom callable or methods are listed below and expected signature of the callable or the method can be directly inferred from the mode.
+The modes that can be used in conjunction with custom callable or methods are listed below and expected signature of the callable or the method can be directly inferred from the mode.
 When specifying a method, the second item of the mode should be the name of the method.
 In the following, **Object**